I had only a few seconds to get the shot.

 Hold in contempt those of base ambition, mired in the mud of selfish desire!
 Drive away devious smooth talkers who are devoid of action!

-At the highest summit there are storms, lightening and fierce winds.
+At the highest summit there are storms, lightning and fierce winds.
 But on that treasure throne there is also eternal honor, nobility and peace.

 [Adapted from an essay in Our Beautiful Earth: Photos and Essays of My Travels, by Daisaku Ikeda, April 2, 2000, Seikyo Press, Tokyo, Japan.]